-The Plumbing, Electrical & Kitchen division, and the Hardware and Seasonal products division are more valuable than Home Depot's other divisions for the following reasons:
+The Plumbing, Electrical and Kitchen division, and the Hardware and Seasonal products division, are more valuable than Home Depot's other divisions for the following reasons:

-Plumbing, Electrical & Kitchen has a larger total market than the Hardware & Seasonal, Paint & Flooring markets
+Plumbing, Electrical and Kitchen has a larger total market than the Hardware and Seasonal, Paint and Flooring markets

-The Plumbing, Electrical and Kitchen market size is more than double the Hardware & Seasonal market and Paint & Flooring market combined.
+The Plumbing, Electrical and Kitchen market size is more than double the Hardware and Seasonal market and Paint and Flooring market combined.
 Consumers are more likely to buy home plumbing, electrical, and kitchen products owing to the importance in their daily lives.
-For example, products like electrical lights, kitchen appliances, water pipes, wash basins, toilets, and showers are basic requirements for every household.
+For example, products like electrical lights, kitchen appliances, water pipes, wash basins, toilets, and showers, are basic requirements for every household.
 These products become necessary for consumers to fix when they break.
-Home Depot occupies a much higher market share in the Hardware & Seasonal tools category, compared to the Plumbing, Electrical and Kitchen division.
+Home Depot occupies a much higher market share in the Hardware and Seasonal tools category, compared to the Plumbing, Electrical and Kitchen division.

-Smaller market size but greater market share than the Building Materials, Lumber & Millwork segment
+Smaller market size but greater market share than the Building Materials, Lumber and Millwork segment

-Though the Building Materials, Lumber & Millwork market is more than 1.5 times the size of the Plumbing, Electrical & Kitchen market ($240 Billion v. $150 Billion), it is a very fragmented market and Home Depot currently captures only around 6% of it.
-In comparison, Home Depot's share in Plumbing, Electrical & Kitchen goods is about 15% and in Hardware & Seasonal Tools it is close to 50% -- although the Plumbing market is three times larger ($150 Billion for Plumbing v. $44 Billion for Hardware).
+Though the Building Materials, Lumber and Millwork market is almost twice the size of the Plumbing, Electrical and Kitchen market ($278 Billion v. $144 Billion), it is a very fragmented market and Home Depot currently captures only around 5.4% of it.
+In comparison, Home Depot's share in Plumbing, Electrical and Kitchen goods is about 16% and in Hardware and Seasonal Tools it is close to 50% -- although the Plumbing market is three times larger ($144 Billion for Plumbing v. $44 Billion for Hardware).

 Consistently outpacing Lowe's in terms of comps

-In 2013 and the first three quarters of 2014, Home Depot outpaced Lowe's in terms of same store sales growth with better pricing.
-We expect the trend to continue.
+In 2013 and 2014, Home Depot outpaced Lowe's in terms of same store sales growth with better pricing.

 Following the recession, Home Depot focused on cost-cutting and improving customer service, whereas Lowe's opted for promotional sales and kept opening new stores, which produced diminishing returns.
 Since mid-2009, Home Depot's quarterly comparable-sales-growth rates have consistently outpaced Lowe's.
 The trend continued into 2014, although the gap narrowed possibly on account of the data breach at Home Depot.
-Comparable store sales for Home Depot grew by 6.8% in 2013, the highest level since 1999, and are expected to grow by approximately 4.5% in 2015 against continued recovery in the U.S. economy and housing markets.
+Comparable store sales for Home Depot grew by 5.3% in 2014, and are expected to grow by approximately 4.5% in 2015 against continued recovery in the U.S. economy and housing markets.

 Emerging competition from online retailers